 Setting the Date

-- The performer should consult with Alina Grimm, Fine Arts Coordinator in FAC 273A (271-2018) to tentatively reserve a date, time, and location for the recital.
+- The performer should consult with the Fine Arts Coordinator to tentatively reserve a date, time, and location for the recital.
 The facilities are heavily scheduled by both the Music and Theatre Departments as well as outside groups and individuals.
 Early scheduling is recommended.
 It is important to communicate with the studio teacher, accompanist and other performers involved.

-- Students complete the Recital Request Form.
-Email directly to the applied studio instructor.
+- Students complete the Recital Request Form and email directly to the applied studio instructor.

-- Students turn the signed Recital Request Form in to Alina Grimm, Fine Arts Coordinator in FAC273A to secure the date/time/location.
+- Students turn the signed recital request form in to the Fine Arts Coordinator in FAC273A to reserve the date/time/location.
 Without a faculty signature, the date will not be officially reserved.

 - Sophomore music majors will be allowed to perform on-campus recitals in FAC 204, Monroe Recital Hall or at at off-campus venue.
 These recitals will not receive departmental support for advertisement, programs, logistics, or recording.
 Music 21 credit will not be available for students attending recitals.